emilybagley/disgust_reversal_learning-stage2/results/comp_modeling/learningRate.md

 <b>Mixed effects model assumptions violated</b>
 <p>

-In this case, a model with a random by-participant slope with and an age covariate produced the best fit (as indexed by BIC scores).
+In this case, a model with a random by-participant slope and an age covariate produced the best fit (as indexed by BIC scores).
 But the model assumptions were violated: